wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed problem where moderation setting could not be unchecked

 = 1.1.1 =
 * Corrected problem with moderation mode not displaying links to be moderated in admin